 - There is no capacity to monitor all blogs for all released versions

-If it’s a problem downloading the files, rather than installing the downloaded files, again please post a question, including #ABAP_Trial and your country / region.
+If it’s a problem downloading the files, rather than installing the downloaded files, please try the following:

 Thank you for your understanding.